kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 For the manager to be aware of that a folder is a group, the suffix `--group` is added at the end of the folder name.

-Be aware that if you change it to an empty string, all folders that does not have a matching file will be seens as a group.
-It means that it thinks that all subfolders will be treated as plugins.
+Be aware that if you change it to an empty string, all folders that does not have a matching file will be seen as a group.
+It means that all subfolders will be treated as plugins.

 ```php
 c::set('plugin.manager.suffix', '--group');